National Rugby League: Print

-Big League was the competition's official publication, released Thursday and produced by News Magazines.
-The publication ceased operations in 2020 leaving the game without an official program.
+Big League was the competition's official publication, released on Thursday and produced by News Magazines.
+The publication ceased operations in 2020, leaving the game without an official program.
 Another prominent magazine, Rugby League Week ceased production in April 2017.

 The only print magazine currently in circulation is the bi-monthly Rugby League Review, which has been running since 2002.
 LeagueUnlimited's Front Row Magazine provides an unofficial match program each week in a digital magazine format.